Pausanias Analysis

 English Translation

 On the southern slopes of the mountain was built a settlement named Soumetia.
-In this same mountain are also the places called Triodoi ("Three Roads"), from where the Mantineans, following an oracle from Delphi, brought back the bones of Arkas, son of Kallisto.
-There still remain ruins of Mainalos itself, traces of a temple dedicated to Athena, a stadium built for athletic contests, and another intended for horse races.
-The mountain of Mainalos is considered especially sacred to Pan, and those who dwell around it say they even hear Pan playing his reed pipes.
+In this same mountain are also the places called Triodoi ("Three Roads"), from where the Mantineans, following an oracle from Delphi, brought back the bones of Arkas, son of Callisto.
+There still remain ruins of Maenalus itself, traces of a temple dedicated to Athena, a stadium built for athletic contests, and another intended for horse races.
+The mountain of Maenalus is considered especially sacred to Pan, and those who dwell around it say they even hear Pan playing his reed pipes.

 Proper Nouns